finagle/finagle.github.io/source/blog/2017-03-20-spring-planning.md

 #### In the spirit of Spring cleaning:

 * Remove Netty 3 support from most protocols.
 We expect to complete most protocols, however HTTP is a long shot.
-* Upgrade [libthrift](https://thrift.apache.org/) to 0.10.0 from the ancient fork of 0.5.0.
+* Upgrade [libthrift](https://thrift.apache.org/) to 0.10.0 from the ancient fork of 0.5.0. ([twitter/scrooge#85](https://github.com/twitter/scrooge/issues/85))
 * Deprecate and then remove modules that are unsupported or exist in a zombie-like state.
 This includes [ostrich](https://github.com/twitter/ostrich), [finagle-ostrich4](https://github.com/twitter/finagle/tree/develop/finagle-ostrich4), [finagle-kestrel](https://github.com/twitter/finagle/tree/develop/finagle-kestrel), [finagle-stream](https://github.com/twitter/finagle/tree/develop/finagle-stream), [finagle-native](https://github.com/twitter/finagle/tree/develop/finagle-native), [finagle-mdns](https://github.com/twitter/finagle/tree/develop/finagle-mdns), and [util-eval](https://github.com/twitter/util/tree/develop/util-eval).
 * Minimize dependencies on [twitter-commons](https://github.com/twitter/commons) with the eventual goal of removing all of them.

 #### For those interested in the shiny and new:

 * Get HTTP/2 to production level quality so that it becomes the default HTTP implementation.
-* Continued SSL/TLS work, including STARTTLS support.
+* Continued SSL/TLS work, including STARTTLS support for Mux.
 * Finish the work on [Tunables](https://github.com/twitter/util/tree/develop/util-tunable) such that service owners can dynamically change configuration.
 * Finish the work on [MethodBuilder](https://github.com/twitter/finagle/blob/develop/finagle-core/src/main/scala/com/twitter/finagle/client/MethodBuilder.scala) as a replacement for ClientBuilder and the foundation for more enhancements.